 HSBC’s Presentation exercise will involve a case study on which you will have to create a presentation and give a talk regarding your thoughts on the subject matter for the HSBC recruiting team.
 You will have limited time to read and prepare the HSBC presentation.

 Begin to get familiar with Presentation Exercises, as part of the bundle of expert assessment exercises GF have developed.
 Reduce the chances of surprises on the real super day.

 What does the HSBC Presentation Exercise measure?

 This exercise will mainly test your ability to communicate your ideas.
 Your assessors will be looking at your body language and tone to see how you would cope with delivering professional presentations, taking part in group discussions and explaining your opinions.

 HSBC Presentation Exercises look at particular competencies that are key for them in the role you are applying for.
 Consistently, HSBC will be looking at the following competencies:

 Presentation exercise tip: It is important that you stand straight, make regular eye contact with everyone in the audience and do not speak too fast.

 Do you want to pass your HSBC assessments first time?
-Sign up for tools offered by Graduates First, the only aptitude practice test experts that provide tests to over 70 UK universities and their students, and also across Asia and continental Europe.
-Go to Graduates First now and select from the range of products we offer at no risk.
+Sign up for tools offered by GFI Group, the only aptitude practice test experts that provide tests to over 100 UK universities and their students, and across Asia and continental Europe.
+Go to our Graduates First website now and select from the range of products we offer at no risk.
 We offer a comprehensive premium package with a full set of assessment tools for job candidates (numerical, logical, verbal reasoning, situational judgment tests, assessment centre exercises and more).
 Buy with peace of mind and without commitment to a full 100% money back guarantee.